 Winter is a time of hibernation.
 It is a time of year when we naturally feel like snuggling up and staying indoors.
-Energy moves inwards during winter.
+Energy moves inwards and downwards during winter.
 It is a time of yin.

 Winter corresponds to the Water element in TCM (five elements theory).
 The Water element involves the Kidney and Urinary Bladder meridians, which are considered more vulnerable and prone to imbalance during this season.
 So, winter is the time to give these meridians some extra love and attention.